Applying for a Marriott Library Faculty Position—FAQ

 Applying for a faculty position is a demanding process, so the Marriott Library is committed to reducing barriers where we can and making the experience as positive and supportive as possible for everyone.
 This FAQ, along with the strategies for submitting your strongest application, is part of demonstrating that commitment to you as a prospective candidate.
 We hope that offering some transparency and eliminating some mystery will get our relationship started on the right track.
 We want you to succeed and will do our best to support you in that all the way through the process!
 For example, we send first-round interview questions in advance and provide coaching prior to the final/on-campus interview.
 If you have a question this FAQ hasn’t answered, or suggestions for how to make it more helpful to future applicants, please reach out to:

-Melanie Hawks, Assistant Dean for DEI/Library HR Director
+Melanie Hawks, Assistant Dean for Organizational Development and Director of Library Human Resources

 Who will see my application?